ChrisWhealy/edge-cdn-store/README.md

 ### Open Source Alternatives

-It may be prudent therefore for Wasmer to consider some of the alternative OSS caching proxies solutions.
+If they have not already done so, Wasmer would be prudent to consider some of the alternative OSS caching proxies solutions.
 These include:

 * [Varnish HTTP Cache](https://varnish-cache.org/)